How to Apply

 The Office of Admissions reserves the right to accept or reject credits earned at other institutions of higher education.

-✓ Use our transfer planning worksheets to help plan your path to transfering
+✓ Use our transfer planning worksheets to help plan your path to transferring

 Transfer planning worksheets will help you plan your course of study prior to transferring to UW Bothell.